dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-dynamics-crm-online-with-microsoft-intune.md

 Before you start, configure Azure Active Directory security groups for the conditional access policy.
 You can configure these groups in the **Office 365 admin center**.
 You use these groups to target or exempt users from the policy.
 When a user is targeted by a policy, each device they use must be compliant in order to access resources.

 You can specify two group types to use for the Dynamics CRM policy:
 * **Targeted groups**.
-Contains groups of users that the policy will apply to.
+Contains groups of users that the policy applies to.
 * **Exempted groups**.
 Contains groups of users that are exempt from the policy.

-If a user is in both groups, they will be exempt from the policy.
+If a user is in both groups, they are exempt from the policy.

 ### Step 2: Configure and deploy a compliance policy
 [Create](create-a-device-compliance-policy-in-microsoft-intune.md) a compliance policy and [deploy](deploy-and-monitor-a-device-compliance-policy-in-microsoft-intune.md) it to all devices that will be affected by the policy.
 These are all the devices that are used by the users in the Targeted groups.

 > [!NOTE]
-> While compliance policies are deployed to Microsoft Intune groups, conditional access policies are targeted to Azure Active Directory security groups.
+> While compliance policies are deployed to Intune groups, conditional access policies are targeted to Azure Active Directory security groups.

 > [!IMPORTANT]
 > If you have not deployed a compliance policy, the devices will be treated as compliant.